-Why do you think the Liberty system enjoys a 100% success rate?
-Why do you think it has never failed to eliminate the debts to which it is addressed?
+Why do you think the Liberty system has been undefeated?
+Why do you think it has never failed to eliminate the debts to which it is addressed, if the one implementing it followed its instructions totally and didn’t give up?
 Do you think this would happen if there were a genuinely moral, ethical, or legal obligation on your part to repay something?

 Basically, YOU OWE NO RESPONSE TO THEIR DECEPTIVE STATEMENT at all.
 Just continue with the Liberty system, wherever you happen to be in following the Instructions and the Flow Chart.

 Question: Other customers have received letters with statements like: “Please be advised that under Section 226.13 of the Truth in Lending Act, you must notify us in writing within 60 days after we sent you the first statement regarding any suspected error or requests for additional information regarding specific transactions made on your account.
 As long as the detailed transaction information is provided to you on your statement, we do not need to provide you with copies of your receipts during that billing cycle.”
 These customers ask how to respond to this.